Edweezu/neighborhood-watch-server/README.md

 ### Posts
 **/api/posts**
 - GET
-  - Returns a 200 response containing all posts located in the database.
+  - Returns a 200 response containing all posts located in the database and serializing them before sending it back to the client
 - POST
   - Creates a new post with the information from the request body, saves it to the database, and sends the post back to the client.
-If the request body contains an image, it first uploads the image onto Cloudinary and attaches a reference url to the database.
+If the request body contains an image, the image is first uploaded onto Cloudinary.
+A reference url is then attached onto the new post before saving it in the database
    - If any required fields are missing, returns a 400 response

 **/api/posts/:postid**
+- GET
+  - Returns a 200 response with the serialized post with the supplied postid in the request params.
+  - If post doesn't exist, returns a 400 response
+- PATCH
+  - Updates the specific post with the info provided in the request body.
+If the request body contains an image, the image is first uploaded onto Cloudinary.
+A reference url is then attached onto the post to be updated before saving it in the database
+- DELETE
+  - Deletes the desired post according to the supplied postid.
+Simply returns a 204 response to client.
+  - If no post exists in the database, returns a 400 response

+**/api/posts/:postid/likes**
+- GET
+  - Returns a 200 response with an array of objects containing all the users that liked the specific post
+- POST
+  - Creates a new user like for the supplied postid and saves it in the database.
+Returns an array of objects containing all users that liked the post
+   - If user already liked the post, returns a 400 response
+- DELETE
+  - Deletes the user's like for the specific post.
+Returns an updated list containing all users that have liked the post.

+### Comments
+**/api/comments**
+- GET
+  - Returns a 200 response containing all comments located in the database and serializing them before sending it back to the client
+- POST
+  - Creates a new comment with the info provided in the request body and saves it to the database.
+Returns a 201 response with the comment path and a serialized comment
+   - If any required fields are missing, returns a 400 response

+**/api/comments/:commentId**
+- GET
+  - Returns a 200 response containing the serialized comment that was provided in the request params
+  - If comment doesn't exist in the database, returns a 400 response
+- PATCH
+  - Updates the comment supplied in the request params with the info provided in the request body.
+Returns a serialized comment back to the client
+   - If any required fields are missing, returns a 400 response
+- DELETE
+  - Deletes the specific comment that was supplied in the request params
+  - If no comment exists in the database, returns a 400 response

+### Places
+**/api/places**
+- GET
+  - Returns a 200 response containing all places or locations that are currently in the database
+- POST
+  - Creates a new place with the info provided in the request body.
+Returns a 201 response with the place path as well as the serialized place
+  - If place already exists, returns a JSON object alerting the client that the place has already been created

 ## Technologies Used
   - Javascript
   - CSS3